JameStitel/IES_Data-Project/README.md

 # Public transport stop frequency

 This project downloads available public transport data about frequency of stops per day by the public transport on all available stops.
-The data is downloade from **Golemio API**, "documentation" can be found here: https://golemioapi.docs.apiary.io/.
+The data is downloaded from **Golemio API**, "documentation" can be found here: https://golemioapi.docs.apiary.io/.

 *The lack of documentation can unfortunately lead to faulty behaviour, and unknown limitations.
 E.g. It appears, that the data can be downloaded for only 'today' and 10 days in advance.
-It also appears, that there are no limiations as far as number of data that can be downloaded or number of requests to the API, that can be made.*
+It also appears, that there are no limitations as far as number of data that can be downloaded or number of requests to the API, that can be made.*

 ```python
 from app.downloader import GolemioApiDownloader